Youssra1999/Youssra1999/README.md

 ### **Data Analyst | Agrifood & Supply Chain Analytics **

 I am a **Data Analyst at Canmar Produce** with a strong passion for leveraging **data-driven insights** to enhance decision-making in the **agrifood industry and supply chain management**.
-My expertise spans **data analytics, machine learning, and business intelligence**, and I’m currently working on integrating **data solutions into Canmar Produce's website** to streamline operations and improve efficiency.
+My expertise spans **data analytics, machine learning, and business intelligence**, and I’m currently working on integrating **data solutions into Canmar Produce** to streamline operations and improve efficiency.

 ---